Melissa Conrad Stöppler, MD

 - Symptoms of hay fever mimic those of chronic colds.

 - The best way to treat an allergy condition is to identify the allergic substance and avoid it.

 - Effective treatment is available in many forms, including medications and desensitization therapy (immunotherapy).

 What is hay fever?
 What are the symptoms and signs?

 Hay fever affects up to 30% of all people worldwide, including up to 10% of U.S. children under 17 and 7.8% of U.S. adults.
-The medical cost of allergic rhinitis is approximately $3.4 billion, mostly because of the cost of prescription medications.
+The medical cost of allergic rhinitis is approximately $3.4 billion, mostly due to the cost of prescription medications.
 These figures are probably an underestimate because many of those affected may attribute their discomfort to a chronic cold.
 Although childhood hay fever tends to be more common, this condition can occur at any age and usually occurs after years of repeated inhalation of allergic substances.
 The incidence of allergic disease has dramatically increased in the U.S. and other developed countries over recent decades.

 "Hay fever" is a misnomer.
 Hay is not a usual cause of this problem, and it does not cause fever.
 Early descriptions of sneezing, nasal congestion, and eye irritation while harvesting field hay promoted this popular term.
 Allergic rhinitis is the correct term used to describe this allergic reaction, and many different substances cause the allergic symptoms noted in hay fever.
 Rhinitis means "irritation of the nose" and is a derivative of rhino, meaning nose.
 Allergic rhinitis which occurs during a specific season is called "seasonal allergic rhinitis."
 When it occurs throughout the year, it is called "perennial allergic rhinitis."
 Rhinosinusitis is the medical term that refers to inflammation of the nasal lining as well as the lining tissues of the sinuses.
 This term is sometime used because the two conditions frequently occur together.